Flex Ltd.

-Flex Ltd. (previously known as Flextronics International Ltd. or Flextronics) is an American Singaporean-domiciled multinational diversified manufacturing company.
+Flex Ltd. (previously known as Flextronics International Ltd. or Flextronics) is a Singaporean–American multinational manufacturing company.
 It is the third largest global electronics manufacturing services (EMS), original design manufacturer (ODM) company by revenue, behind only Pegatron for what concerns original equipment manufacturers.
-Flex's corporate headquarters are located in Singapore, and its administrative headquarters are in San Jose, California.
-The company has manufacturing operations in over 30 countries, totaling about 160,000 employees.
+Flex's U.S. corporate headquarters are located in Austin, Texas.
+The company has manufacturing operations in over 30 countries, totaling about 172,000 employees.

 History

 The company was founded in 1969 as Flextronics, Inc.

-In 1990, the company was renamed Flextronics International, Ltd. and registered in Singapore.
+In 1990, the company was renamed Flextronics International, Ltd. and moved to Singapore.
 In 1993, the company received venture capital funding through Sequoia Capital, and became a publicly held company again in 1994.
 In 2000, the company ranked third on "100 Best-Managed Companies" by IndustryWeek.
 In 2006 Flextronics took over a part of the production of Lego, but in 2009 Lego decided to end relations with Flextronics and purchase the production facilities in Mexico and Hungary.
 On 4 June 2007, Flextronics offered to purchase Solectron for US$3.6 billion and thus making Solectron a subsidiary of Flextronics.
 The acquisition of Solectron was completed by end of October 2007, earlier than anticipated.

 On 18 March 2009, Flextronics was invited to ring the NASDAQ stock market opening bell, signifying the day's start of trading and celebrated 15-year NASDAQ-listed anniversary.
 Mike McNamara (then-CEO) and a group of top executives represented the company at the ringing of the bell.
 On 25 August 2009, Flextronics announced that it was chosen by LG Electronics (LGE), a global provider of advanced digital products and applied technologies, to manufacture 19, 22, 26, 32, and 37-inch LCD television receivers at its Ciudad Juárez, Mexico facility for distribution to the North and South American markets.
 On 2 September 2009, Flextronics announced that Multek received Danaher Test and Measurement's 2009 Outstanding Supplier Award.
 The award was given based on quality, delivery performance, engineering support and cost for work with two of Danaher's business units, Tektronix and Fluke.